Skip to main content Skip to navigation

 Core modules

-In your first year, you will follow a core German language programme at either beginners’ or advanced level.
+In your first year, you will follow a core German language programme at either Beginner or Advanced level.
 To complement your language skills, you will follow a programme focussing on contemporary German society and the origins of modern German culture.
 This provides an excellent and comprehensive foundation for studying further aspects of German literary, visual and political culture in the later stages of your degree.

 You will have an opportunity to develop your own particular interests by choosing from a wide selection of modules offered by German specialists that cover a broad range of subjects in German culture, society, literature, politics, philosophy, film, history and business, as well as translation and transcultural studies.

-You can also opt to study some of our interdisciplinary cross-School modules.
+You can also opt to study some of our interdisciplinary cross-School modules, including modules in Translation Studies.

 Year One